Jacob Mellis

-Jacob Alexander Mellis (born 8 January 1991) is an English professional footballer, currently a free agent.
+Jacob Alexander Mellis (born 8 January 1991) is an English former professional footballer.

 He transferred from Sheffield United to Chelsea at the age of 16 for a £1 million fee, but made only one substitute appearance before being dismissed for misconduct in March 2012.
 He spent most of the rest of his career in the English Football League, making 94 Championship appearances for Barnsley and Blackpool and scoring eight goals.

-Career
+Club career

 Chelsea

 Mellis was born in Nottingham and started his career as a trainee with Sheffield United, before joining Premier League club Chelsea for £1 million in June 2007.
 He was a member of the Chelsea team that reached the final of the FA Youth Cup under manager Paul Clement in 2008, but was sent-off in the 90th minute of the second leg, as Chelsea lost 4–2 on aggregate to Manchester City.
 In the 2008–09 season, he became a regular in Chelsea's reserves making 13 appearances with three goals.

 In August 2009, he joined Southampton on loan and made his Saints debut a day after signing, as a substitute in a 3–1 defeat at Huddersfield Town.
 He returned to Chelsea in January 2010 but did not make a senior appearance until 23 November that year, in what would be his only Chelsea first team game, coming on in added time as a substitute for Josh McEachran against MŠK Žilina in the UEFA Champions League group stage, a 2–1 home win.

 The following January, Mellis signed for Barnsley on a five-month loan.
 Mellis made his Barnsley debut the next day, in a 2–0 win over Preston North End.
 He scored his first Barnsley goal in a next game on 5 February 2011 in a 4–1 defeat to Leicester City, which he scored in the next game seven days later against Ipswich Town.
 Mellis went on to make fifteen appearances and scoring two times.

 In March 2012, Mellis was sacked by Chelsea after he admitted setting off a smoke grenade and causing a full-scale evacuation at the club's Cobham Training Centre.
 Mellis's teammate Billy Clifford escaped with a fine after admitting he brought the grenade – understood to be from a paintball expedition – into Chelsea's Cobham training headquarters.
 Following his release by Chelsea, Mellis went on trial at Queens Park Rangers.
 Manager Mark Hughes was impressed with his performance and was keen to extend his trial at the club.